 Moving on without a plan can be devastating for the project, as it is quite clear that the totally incorrect sequence of actions will lead to a disaster.

 Designing the optimal cloud infrastructure

-There are multiple cloud service providers (CSPs) like AWS or Azure, GCP or DigitalOcean.
+There are multiple cloud service providers (CSPs) like, GCP or DigitalOcean.
 Depending on the needs of your business, some offers might be better suited for your systems than others.
-In addition, modern DevOps tools allow building cloud-agnostic infrastructures, when the data is stored with GCP, but processed by AWS and the scripts are executed using Azure Functions.
+In addition, modern allow building cloud-agnostic infrastructures, when the data is stored with GCP, but processed by AWS and the scripts are executed using Azure Functions.
 Usually, however, such complex structures are not needed, and selecting the optimal cloud destination helps satisfy all the needs of the project.

-However, opting blindly for provider-specific features and products (like AWS RDS, Google Bigquery, AWS Fargate or AWS Aurora) can lead to overpaying for the services you do not actually need.
+However, opting blindly for provider-specific features and products (like AWS RDS, Google Bigquery,) can lead to overpaying for the services you do not actually need.
 Thus said, an in-depth knowledge of the cloud products and offers from various CSPs helps to understand the optimal selection of modules for your case.

 Completing a pilot project in parallel with the legacy processes to test the system

 Once the new cloud infrastructure for your business is completed, it should be tested by moving some of the lesser systems there as a pilot project.
 This will allow determining if your assumptions of the workloads were correct, if the system is scalable to your needs, if the transition handling is adequate, etc.

 Going full-on with migrating all the systems at once can result in major system breakdown and prolonged service downtime, which is unacceptable in the nowadays business.